perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 ```
 Partition hard drive for RPC
-Partition NVME into 420gb (swap) and 3000gb (ledger)
+Partition NVME into 420gb (swap) and 3000gb (ledger and accounts)

 adding new process using GPT partition with gdisk for larger filessytems.
-Make larger 3.5 (or 3.8) TB drive an ext4 via gdisk then partition using fdisk as normal.
+Make larger 3.5 (or 3.8) TB drive via gdisk then partition using fdisk as normal.
 You have to delete the original GPT in order to select partition 1 with fdisk

 Enter the "n" then hit enter
 Etner the "1" then hit enter...and so on